-2. Select Session Cache if you want to cache keys until the time specified in Session Cache Timeout expires.
-This can improve performance.
+- Select Session Cache if you want to cache keys until the time specified in Session Cache Timeout expires.
 If keys are not cached, each request is negotiated again.

-Setting the Session Cache Timout to 0 (zero) causes session caching to be disabled.

-- 3. Indicate, in seconds, how long keys should be kept in the cache.
+Setting the Session Cache Timeout to 0 (zero) causes session caching to be disabled. - 3.
+Indicate, in seconds, how long keys should be kept in the cache.
 The default is 300 seconds (5 minutes). - 4.
 The cipher list describes available algorithms and level of encryption between Content Gateway and the origin server.